Vyral/base-template/_posts/2022-09-06-hunting-lionfish-and-understanding-the-market.md

 tags:
   - Market Update
   - Real Estate
-excerpt: A look at the future of our housing market and the Caribbean reefs
+excerpt: A look at the future of our housing market and the Caribbean reefs.
 enclosure:
 pullquote: Decelerating home prices do not mean depreciating home prices.
 enclosure_type: video/mp4